Can Online Retailers Still Charge for Shipping in Today’s Market?

 What an online retailer charges for shipping has become a strategic decision.
 Now, sellers must balance the wants of consumers with the reality of a business needing to maintain acceptable margins.
 Someone has to pay for shipping — it is never free.
 But consumers often feel that paying for shipping is never acceptable, and they will seek out other websites to make a purchase based solely on whether a store charges for shipping.

 Does this mean that sellers need to offer free shipping all the time to save sales?
 Or, do retailers need to charge for shipping to protect margins regardless of the impact on sales?
-For most stores, there is an identifiable middle ground, thankfully.
+For most stores, the middle ground is identifiable, thankfully.
 But finding it comes with hard work and many considerations on the retailer’s part before deciding how to charge for shipping.

 Do the Research